KevinDruciak/AppleJoose/README.md

 Connor
 * Made it so Chrome extension writes all visited URLs to article data base.
-* Fixed APITests to reflect changes in article class and sql2oDao.
+* Fixed APITests to reflect changes in article class and spl2oDao.
 * Implemented sitesVisited update for articles.

 Simon

 Kevin
+* Worked on secure login using BCrypt with Simon (discovered bug that makes this impossible??)

 Joao